-REVIEW: If Voldemort and Lily Potter had a love child, that child would be like Nathan Byrn.
+If Voldemort and Lily Potter had a love child, that child would be like Half Bad’s protagonist Nathan Byrn.

 I absolutely loved this book.
-It is a slow build-up and takes its time establishing character and worldbuilding.
+It is a slow build-up and takes its time establishing character and building the world.
 I also love the contrast of good versus evil and how they are not so clearly divided.
 I love the dichotomy of Nathan, who tries so hard to stay out of the trouble that always seems to find him.
-I love the muddied lines between good and evil and the fact that the line between them is drawn by the people with the power (not necessarily the "good" side).
+I love the muddied lines between good and evil and the fact that the line between them depends on who has the power (not necessarily the “good” side).